-- Conditions along the river will change dramatically as the Anacostia Framework Plan is implemented.
-The 2003 Anacostia Waterfront Framework Plans part of the legislation creating the Anacostia Waterfront Corporation, lays out a strategy for improving water quality, restoring habitat, and improving shoreline parks so that the waterfront becomes the centerpiece for new and revitalized communities.
+collaboratively toward removing trash from the Anacostia River, its tributaries, and watershed.
+As noted in the Citywide Elements, the Anacostia River itself has suffered from neglect.
+It has long been Washington's "second river" lagging far behind the Potomac in visibility, image, public investment, and environmental clean up.
+Runoff from the 176-square mile Anacostia River watershed, most of which is in Maryland, has polluted surface waters and compromised wetlands.
+This in turn affects water quality in the Lower Potomac River and the Chesapeake Bay.
+1900.4 1900.5 Conditions along the river will change dramatically as the Anacostia Framework Plan is implemented.
+The 2003 Anacostia Waterfront Framework Plans part of the legislation ereating the Anacostia Waterfront Corporation, lays out a strategy for improving water quality, restoring habitat, and improving shoreline parks so that the waterfront becomes the centerpiece for new and revitalized communities.
 A network of trails and paths as part of the Anacostia Riverwalk Trail and reconstructed bridges such as the completed 11th Street Bridge replacement and future new Frederick Douglass Memorial Bridge will help mend the divide that the river has symbolized in Washington.
 The objective is not only to connect the east and west shorelines, but to connect the city itself through great parks, public places, and new neighborhoods along a restored river.
-1900.5 - A diverse coalition of public and private sector entities The Anacostia Waterfront Corporation (AWC) is leading the revitalization of lands along the river and coordinating environmental and programming initiatives that promote river clean up, public awareness, and waterfront recreation.
+1900.5 [anything from Buzzard Point Framework here?]
+1900.6 A diverse coalition of public and private sector entities The Anacostia Waterfront Corporation (AWC) is leading the revitalization of lands along the river and coordinating environmental and programming initiatives that promote river clean up, public awareness, and waterfront recreation.
 Restoring the river's natural environment is a central part of the AWC's revitalization of the Anacostia waterfront neighborhoods. mission.
-1900.6 - 1900.7 The waterfront area is already experiencing substantial change.
-Since 2000, over 4 million of square feet of office space have been constructed in the Capitol Riverfront/Navy Yard area and more than 6,000 and hundreds of new residential units have been built, with over 800 set aside as affordable units.
+1900.6 The waterfront area is already experiencing substantial change.
+Since 2000, over 4 1900.7 million of square feet of office space have been constructed in the Capitol Riverfront/Navy Yard area and more than 6,000 and hundreds of new residential units have been built, with over 800 set aside as affordable units.
 Over 6,000 residents now live in the Capitol Riverfront/Navy Yard area, with that number expected to grow to 16,000 by 2020, making this the fastest growing neighborhood in the District.
-Former public housing at Arthur Capper-Carrollsburg is being transformed into Capitol Quarter, a mixed income community replaced by new mixed income housing, with planned one-for-one replacement of every public housing unit removed.
-Redevelopment has been included includes a new community recreation center and affordable senior housing.
-The continued growth of families with young children in the area has necessitated the reopening and renovation of Van Ness Elementary school on M Street SE. accompanied by vast improvements in housing quality, public safety, and project design.
+Former public housing at Arthur Capper-Carrollsburg is being transformed into Capitol Quarter, a mixed income community replaced b mixed income housing. with planned one-for-one replacement of every public housing unit removed, Redevelopment has been included includes a new community recreation center and affordable senior housing.
+The continued growth of families with young children in the area has necessitated the reopening and renovation of Van Ness Elementary school on M Street SE. quality, public safety, and project design.
 One residential building is currently under construction and two additional residential buildings are planned for the sites adjacent to Canal Park (Canal Park is a three block park bounded by M Street, 2nd Street, 2nd Place and I Street SE).
-All three buildings will include either affordable units as well as replacement units for public housing units.
-Groundbreaking for the The new Washington Nationals' Ballpark baseball stadium took place in continues to draw crowds from across the DC region to games, games, concerts and other events.
-Overall, the ballpark hosts about 2.5 million visitors annually.
-Audi Field, a professional soccer stadium with a seating capacity of 20,000, opened in July 2018 in Buzzard Point.
-Sellout games are bringing thousands of people to this area of the waterfront.
-The opening of Yards Park and Canal Park have added over 8 acres of passive and active recreation space to the neighborhood. early 2006.
-Phase 1 of the Wharf in Southwest opened in late 2017 with over 1,000 residential units, office space and multiple recreation and cultural amenities, transforming the Southwest waterfront area into a regional draw.
-Projects on surrounding sites and at Buzzard Point will continue to transform this area into a new regional waterfront destination for visitors and residents from all parts of the region, nation, and world.
-1900.7
+All three buildings will include either affordable